probot/probot/docs/development.md

 1. [Create a new GitHub App](https://github.com/settings/apps/new) with:
     - **Webhook URL**: Set to `https://example.com/` and we'll update it in a minute.
     - **Webhook Secret:** `development`
     - **Permissions & events** can be found in the next tab over.
-What you need to choose will depend on what data you want the bot to have access to.
-Note: if, for example, you only enable issue events, you will not be able to listen on pull request webhooks with your bot.
+What you need to choose will depend on what data you want the app to have access to.
+Note: if, for example, you only enable issue events, you will not be able to listen on pull request webhooks with your app.
 However, for development we recommend enabling everything.
 1. Download the private key and move it to your project's directory.
 1. Edit `.env` and set `APP_ID` to the ID of the app you just created.
 The App ID can be found in your app settings page here <img width="1048" alt="screen shot 2017-08-20 at 8 31 31 am" src="https://user-images.githubusercontent.com/13410355/29496168-044b9a48-8582-11e7-8be4-39cc75090647.png">